 - Identify and stop services that are not required.

-sudo systemctl disable some-unneeded-service
+sudo systemctl list-unit-files --type=servicesudo systemctl disable some-unneeded-service

 sudo systemctl stop some-unneeded-service